riyansetiyadi/kalorize-api/readme.md

 4. Open your web browser and navigate to `http://localhost:8080` to access the application.

-## Configuration
+## Database Configuration

-By default, the application runs on port 8080.
-If you want to change the port, you can modify the code in your application's main file.
-Look for the following line:
+Feel free to change the database configuration in config.yaml.example.